mzanders/vscp4hass/README.md

   Sent from the VSCP node when the light turns off.
   Zone/subzone is used to identify the light.
   Data byte 0 is ignored.

+- **CLASS1.INFORMATION, 0x14 - Type=0x28 Level Changed**
+  Sent from the VSCP node supporting brightness control to indicate its new brightness level (0-255).
+  NOTE: the event data is NOT conforming to the VSCP spec, instead:
+  - byte 0 = index of the channel
+  - byte 1 = zone
+  - byte 2 = subzone
+  - byte 3 = new level

 ## Discovery service for standardised entities

 The following features of VSCP are used in the discovery process: